cncf/devstats.archive/README.md

 - `Transform` - it is used to compute some metrics on MySQL database and save them as InfluxDB series
 - `Grafana` - displays data from InfluxDB time series.

-My architecture is quite similar (but I'm getting all possible GitHub data for all objects, and all objects historical state as well).
+Our architecture is quite similar, but we're getting all possible GitHub data for all objects, and all objects historical state as well.
 It consists of:

 1) `structure` (manages database structure, summaries, views)
 - This is implemented as [structure.rb](https://github.com/cncf/gha2db/blob/master/structure.rb) in POC.